Solar Eclipse QSO Party (SEQP) Rules

 - Multioperator (one transmitted signal per band and mode permitted at any time)

 - On CW, call “CQ CQ TEST DE [your call] [your call] K” using a single code speed during the transmission.
-This maximizes the ability of the automated receivers to decode and spot your transmission.
+Repetition of CQ and/or TEST as shown, as well as repetition of your callsign, maximizes the ability of the automated receivers to decode and spot your transmission.
+Please see Getting Spotted by the RBN for tips on calling CQ during the SEQP.

 - CW/Phone: The strength (S) value of RS(T) signal reports should represent the approximate peak S meter reading.
 (Readings greater than S9 should be sent as S9.)